-The maximum amount you can recover through the small claim procedure is $20,000.
+You can recover up to $100,000 through the small claim procedure.
+In some cases, the court may allow the successful applicant to recover any court filing fees paid from the respondent.
 A pecuniary penalty order cannot be sought through this procedure.
 If an unfair dismissal order for compensation is more than this, you can still make a claim for enforcement of the order using other court procedures.

-Further information regarding small claims procedures can be found at section 548 of the Fair Work Act 2009.
+Further information regarding small claims procedures can be found at section 548 of the Fair Work Act (FW Act).

 The Fair Work Ombudsman is an independent statutory agency, separate from the Fair Work Commission.
 The Fair Work Ombudsman is the agency responsible for providing education, assistance and advice about the Commonwealth workplace relations system.
-The Fair Work Ombudsman is also responsible for impartially enforcing compliance with the Fair Work Act 2009 and fair work instruments.
+The Fair Work Ombudsman is also responsible for impartially enforcing compliance with the FW Act and fair work instruments.

 If an unfair dismissal order made by the Commission is not complied with, you can contact the Fair Work Ombudsman for information on possible assistance with enforcing the order.